Stanford-BioE80/Stanford-BioE80.github.io/_docs/w5ps.md

 **Q.3.c.**  What audience, method and topic combinations did your group identify using the tool. (name top 3 here)

-**Q.3.d.** Select one audience group from your top brainstorm list and further explore them individually.
-In a paragraph Describe wny the audience you have chosen would find that topic relevant.
-Identify additional stakeholders associated with your topic.

 **Your questions**
 Do you have any unanswered questions (from this week, past weeks, or general BIOE) that you would like to share with us?